 Before you read on, it’s important to remember that some scorch marks on clothes may be unsalvageable.
 With a scorch mark, you’ve essentially burnt the fabric, so (unfortunately) this type of stain can be permanent.
 However, for light scorch marks (especially those on cottons or linens) there is hope.

-How to get rid of iron marks on clothes: Is it possible?
+How to get rid of iron marks on clothes